andrrew-c/planning-applications/README.md

 # lewisham-planning
- Scarping of planning application data from the London borough of Lewisham
+ Scraping and analysis of lewisham planning data